Home Chapter 1 Chapter 2 Chapter 3 Progress

 “No?”
 Hua Cheng tilted his head.
 “Then why does it always end this way?”

-Hua Cheng didn't raise his voice.
-If anything, it softened.
-"You know exactly what I mean.
-Every time things get complicated.
-Every time it stops responding to fists and blades."
-His smile was thin.
-"You drag him in and call it trust."
+Hua Cheng didn’t raise his voice.
+If anything, it lightened.
+“You know exactly what I mean.
+Every time things grow complicated, every time fists and blades stop working.”
+His smile thinned.
+“You drag him in and call it trust.”

-"San Lang."
-Xie Lian exhaled softly.
-He tilted his head and met Hua Cheng's eye.
+“San Lang,” Xie Lian exhaled softly.
+He turned his head and met Hua Cheng’s eye.

-Xie Lian looked between Feng Xin and Mu Qing, still calm.
-"They aren't wrong.
-I am better at this kind of thing.
-And it isn't because they're lacking.
-It's simply experience."
+Xie Lian then looked between Feng Xin and Mu Qing, still calm.
+“They aren’t wrong.
+I am better at this sort of thing.
+Not because they lack anything—just… I’ve seen more of it.”

 Mu Qing hesitated.
 “Xie Lian—”